whbrewer/spc/NOTES.md

 # SPC Release Notes

+## 3/24/18

+If you have any problems with using virtualenv, you may bypass using the virtualenv environment by simply running `python src/main.py run` from the main spc directory.

 ## 3/8/18

 There are problems running spc with the Anaconda Python distribution (at least on Mac).
 There seems to be some name collisions or something.
 So, try using Mac's built-in Python instead.